UCMJ Article 134

 • for the procurement of any article or thing of value, with intent to defraud; or

-In order to be prosecuted for the procurement of any article or thing of value, with intent to defraud, it must be proven that:
+To be prosecuted for the procurement of any article or thing of value with intent to defraud, it must be proven that:

 1. the accused made, drew, uttered, or delivered a check, draft, or order for the payment of money payable to a named person or organization;

-2. the accused did so for the purpose of procuring an article or thing of value;
+2. the accused did so to procure an article or thing of value;

 3. the act was committed with intent to defraud; and

-Prosecution for the payment of any past due obligation, or for any other purpose, with intent to deceive requires that:
+Prosecution for the payment of any past due obligation, or any other purpose, with intent to deceive, requires that:

 1. the accused made, drew, uttered, or delivered a check, draft, or order for the payment of money payable to a named person or organization;